Major map:

 Explore your major

 Learn more about some of the required major-specific courses for this degree.
-View the course and program catalogue and meet with an academic advisor to understand all major requirements.
+View the course and program catalogue and meet with an academic advisor to understand all program requirements.
 NOTE: some courses are only offered on odd/even years

-Year 3 and 4 Courses
+Year 3 and 4 courses

 The courses listed here and in the Course and Program Catalogue are not necessarily offered each year and do not represent the totality of your requirements.